Opportunities to Participate in the Social Innovation Fund

 A key aspect of the Social Innovation Fund is its emphasis on partnerships and collaborations to advance community solutions.
 There are multiple opportunities to get involved in the Social Innovation Fund including:

 - As an intermediary organization interested in applying to the Social Innovation Fund for resources to invest in promising nonprofit organizations;

 - As a qualified individual interested in serving as an expert reviewer for future grant competitions;

 - As a nonprofit organization interested in applying to grantees of the Social Innovation Fund for resources to expand their work and impact in local communities; and

 - As a donor or partners interested in making a financial contribution to support either grantees of the Social Innovation Fund or their subgrantees.

 Organizations interested in participating as intermediaries are encouraged to apply for competitions in future years.
 Prospective applicants are encouraged to view materials from the previous competitions to better understand the Social Innovation Fund and whether their organization may qualify as a Social Innovation Fund intermediary.
 These materials include applications from all organizations awarded grants and executive summaries of all proposals submitted by applicants.

 CNCS is seeking outstanding, qualified individuals to serve in the critical role of expert reviewers for future SIF competitions.
 For 2015, the Social Innovation Fund is focused on selecting both program and evaluation experts to review applications.
 To be granted a Social innovation Fund award, applicants must show they have a well-defined plan, the capacity to select and grow outcomes-focused nonprofit programs that have evidence of effectiveness, and will complete rigorous evaluations of their work.

-To become a Reviewer for the 2015 SIF Grant Application Review, please complete and submit the Expert Reviewer Profile Form and review the following documents:
+To become a Reviewer for the 2015 SIF Grant Application Review, please review and submit the the following documents: